Trusting in my Father’s wise bestowment,

 I’ve no cause for worry or for fear.

 David was an imperfect man anointed by God.
 He was a man after God’s own heart.
 He desired God’s presence above all else, despite his shortcomings.
 His heart was humble; his faith was great.
 He was a giant slayer, a mighty warrior, and the greatest king Israel ever had.
 He sought God’s presence in times of trouble and danger, trusting that God would deliver him.
 He did.
 When a believer fails and sins, he often runs from God, but David was different.
 He ran to God, humble and repentant.
 He sought, he trusted, he prayed.
 God knew, God heard, God delivered.
-God, Creator of the world, of man, of circumstances, sent His Son to redeem man, His Word to instruct man, and prayer to communicate with man.
+God, Creator of the world, of man, of circumstances, sent His Son to redeem, His Word to instruct, and prayer to communicate with man.
 David sought God’s guidance in life, in war, and in leadership.
-He sought his own lusts in adultery, in deceit, and in murder.
-He found mental anguish and regret as a result for he had sinned against God (Ps.
+He sought his own lusts in adultery, deceit, and murder.
+Indulging in his lusts led him to mental anguish and regret for he had sinned against God (Ps.
 51).